I am the person everyone comes to. Not because of my title. Because somewhere along the way, I became the resource who just... knew things.

 Case studies don't solve this.
 They take six weeks to produce, require a production cycle that involves marketing, legal, and the customer — and they're outdated by the time they ship.

 None of these tools remember what your team actually knows.
 None of them learn.
-None of them help you win the deal you're in right now.
+None of them help you understand the customer you're sitting with right now.

 Vere is built around a simple belief: the person everyone comes to shouldn't be a person.
 It should be a system that captures what your team knows, keeps it alive, and puts it to work.